lsloan/caliper-spec/guides/certification-guide.md

 * If a Caliper sensor sends a message with a <code>Content-Type</code> other than "application/json", the certification service will reply with a <code>415 Unsupported Media Type</code> response.
 * If a Caliper sensor sends a message with an [Envelope](https://www.imsglobal.org/spec/caliper/v1p2#envelope) that contains a <code>dataVersion</code> value that the endpoint cannot support the certification service will reply with a <code>422 Unprocessable Entity</code> response.

 The certification service MAY respond to [Sensor](https://www.imsglobal.org/spec/caliper/v1p2#sensor) messages with other standard HTTP status codes to indicate result dispositions that vary from the cases described above.
-The certification service MAY also communicate more detailed information about problem states, using the standard method for reporting problem details described in [RFC 7807](#rfc7807).
+The certification service MAY also communicate more detailed information about problem states, using the standard method for reporting problem details described in [[RFC7807]].

 #### <a name="otherTransports"></a>Other Transport Protocols
 *Caliper Analytics&reg; Specification*, [version 1.2](https://www.imsglobal.org/spec/caliper/v1p2) defines the use of a single transport protocol (HTTP/HTTPS).
 However, IMS Global is interested in specifying the use of other transport protocols that can support the exchange of Caliper data.
 Organizations wishing to work with IMS Global to add other transport protocols to the Caliper specification should contact the Caliper Working Group directly or indicate interest via the [public forum](https://www.imsglobal.org/forums/ims-glc-public-forums-and-resources/caliper-analytics-public-forum).